ygfalcon/Solsniper-zero/README.md

  - **ArtifactMathAgent** — evaluates simple math expressions using `load_artifact_math` to read `solhunter_zero/data/artifact_math.json`.
  - **PortfolioAgent** — maintains per-token allocation using `max_allocation` and buys small amounts when idle with `buy_risk`.
 - **PortfolioOptimizer** — adjusts positions using mean-variance analysis and risk metrics.
 - **CrossDEXRebalancer** — distributes trades across venues according to order-book depth, measured latency and per‑venue fees.
 It asks `PortfolioOptimizer` for base actions, splits them between venues with the best liquidity and fastest response, then forwards the resulting orders to `ExecutionAgent` (or `MEVExecutor` bundles when enabled) so other strategy agents can coordinate around the final execution.
+- **CrossDEXArbitrage** — searches for multi-hop swap chains using the `route_ffi` path finder.
+Latency for each venue is measured with `measure_dex_latency_async` and combined with `dex_fees`, `dex_gas` and `dex_latency` to select the most profitable route.
+Limit the search depth with `max_hops`.

 Agents can be enabled or disabled in the configuration and their impact controlled via the `agent_weights` table.
 When dynamic weighting is enabled,